d2l-ai/d2l-en/chapter_builders-guide/init-param.md

 :begin_tab:`jax`
-By default, Flax initializes weights using `jax.nn.initializers.lecun_normal`, i.e by drawing samples from a truncated normal distribution centered on 0 with the standard deviation set as the squared root of $1 / \text{fan}_{\text{in}}$ where `fan_in` is the number of input units in the weight tensor.
+By default, Flax initializes weights using `jax.nn.initializers.lecun_normal`, i.e., by drawing samples from a truncated normal distribution centered on 0 with the standard deviation set as the squared root of $1 / \text{fan}_{\text{in}}$ where `fan_in` is the number of input units in the weight tensor.
 The bias parameters are all set to zero.